faccus/network_butcher/test_data/aMLLibrary_data/README.md

-In particular, the general idea of block_aMLLibrary_Weight_Importer (that is detailed by [[1]](#1) in his thesis) is to estimate the execution time of each layer in a Deep Neural Network on two devices (an edge device and a cloud device) by constructing a collection of regression models that should, a priori, estimate the layer execution time.
+In particular, the general idea of block_aMLLibrary_Weight_Importer (that is detailed by [[1]](#1) in his thesis) is to estimate the execution time of each layer in a Deep Neural Network on two devices (an edge device and a cloud device) by constructing a collection of regression models that should, a priori, estimate the layer execution time on each device.
-The training data for these models is obtained by running a profiler application on several networks.
+The training data for these models is obtained by running a profiler application on several Onnx models.
 The profiler will:
 1) Construct the linear graph of the network (the linearized graph produced by Contrained_Block_Graph_Builder with mode 'output')